Why we are engaging with Clyde Valley Housing Association Ltd (Clyde Valley)

-We are engaging with Clyde Valley because it is a systemically important landlord.
+We are engaging with Clyde Valley about its governance, its development plans and because it is a systemically important landlord.

 What Clyde Valley must do

 In order to allow us to complete our review of its regulatory status Clyde Valley must: